Video: An Introduction to the MIDAS System

 - If you have set up a MIDAS PIN, please enter it.

-- If you have selected a Token Method, click 'Send New Token'.
+- If you have selected a Token Method, click 'Request New Token'.
 Once you receive your token, enter it into the 'Enter Token Value' box.

 - Click 'Submit.'